tduffield/confluence-pod/README.md

 ### Limitations
 * I'm currently using the "native" HTML processor (with a few tweaks).
 However, Confluence will not let you include links to non-existent pages.
 As such, there are a few limitations on how this pod can be used at the moment.
-  * Notes cannot contain references to other notes (Confluence will throw a 400 saying it can't parse the body).
+  * Notes cannot contain references to other notes.
+I currently do not support re-mapping the href links to make ti work properly.
   * Published page will not include the Children or Backlink sections (I strip them out)
 * Right now I've only tested publishling a single note via the CLI.
 I don't currently respect any heirarchy, so all notes are published as children of your `parentPageId`.
 * I've only tested on the Confluence Cloud.
 I have no idea if this will work on an onprem installation.